zn4editz-pixel/z-app/EMAIL_TEMPLATES_PREVIEW.md

 # Z-APP Branded Email Templates - Preview 📧

 ## Overview
-Beautiful, professional email templates with Z-APP branding, logo, and theme colors.
+Beautiful, professional email templates with Z-APP branding, logo, and theme colors.can you redesign entire ai moderationl panel page it feel like moder like give a backround animation tha feels like a ai patern and also the buttons are outline not colored only border and text outline color

 ---